Utah Deaf History and Culture

 On September 13, 1980, at Schneiter's Riverside Golf Course in Ogden, Utah, the Wasatch Golf Association of the Deaf (WGAD) was founded.
 "Why don't we establish a deaf club for golf?"
 One day, George Wilding proposed to his friends Robert DeSpain, Dennis Platt, and Fred Bass.
 That was something they all agreed on right away.

 The goal of forming this organization was to capture the interest of the Utah Deaf community in golf.
-The monthly golf outings took place at a variety of golf holes in northern Utah, the Salt Lake area, and Eagle Mountain.
+The monthly golf outings took place at various golf holes in northern Utah, the Salt Lake area, and Eagle Mountain.

 The Robert G. DeSpain Memorial Tournament is named after one of the WGAD's co-founders, Robert G. DeSpain.
-Anyone can join WGAD to play for fun, but players must play 5 rounds with a WGAD member to qualify for the Robert Despain Memorial Tournament.
+Anyone can join WGAD for fun, but players must play five rounds with a WGAD member to qualify for the Robert Despain Memorial Tournament.

 WGAD organized the tournaments, and competitors also competed in the DeafNation Golf Classic for a chance to win a reward.